KellyYutongHe/mpgd_pytorch/README.md

    ```
 2. **FaceID & CLIP Guidance Human Face Generation**

    For these two experiments, please follow the previous instruction to download the VQGAN models for manifold projection.
-For the pixel space human face diffusion model, we use the same checkpoints as <a href="https://github.com/vvictoryuki/FreeDoM">FreeDoM</a>, and you can download the model <a href="https://drive.google.com/drive/folders/1jElnRoFv7b31fG0v6pTSQkelbSX3xGZh">here</a> and place them in the directory below:
+For the pixel space human face diffusion model, we use the same checkpoints as <a href="https://github.com/vvictoryuki/FreeDoM">FreeDoM</a>, and you can download the both the CelebA-HQ diffusion model and the ArcFace model <a href="https://drive.google.com/drive/folders/1Szb-n-FGMb_c6dIuqYmdpcvNrc-8GmbD?usp=sharing">here</a> and place them in the directory below:
    ```
    cd nonlinear/Face-GD/
    mkdir exp/models